jcsargis00/NFT-Research/README.md

 * There will be 2 database tables, one for energy consumption and one for price fluctuation.
 The tables will include fields for energy usage and price changes

+Example of fields of crypto pricing  model
+Symbol - The symbol for which the timeseries data refers Open - This is the opening price of the time period High - This is the highest price of the time period Low - This is the lowest price of the time period Close - This is the closing price of the time period Volume (Crypto) - This is the volume in the transacted Ccy.
+Ie. For BTC/USD, this is in BTC amount Volume Base Ccy - This is the volume in the base/converted ccy.
+Ie. For BTC/USD, this is in USD amount

+Individual currencies will be stacked in the table in order to combine the plots on one chart.

 #### Machine Learning
 * SciKitLearn is the ML library to create a classifier.
 * KMeans clustering algorithm to group similar currencies into classes.